stardist/stardist/README.md

 ### Windows
 Please install the [Build Tools for Visual Studio 2019](https://www.visualstudio.com/downloads/#build-tools-for-visual-studio-2019) from Microsoft to compile extensions for Python 3.5 and newer (see [this](https://wiki.python.org/moin/WindowsCompilers) for further information).
 During installation, make sure to select the *C++ build tools*.
 Note that the compiler comes with OpenMP support.

+## ImageJ/Fiji Plugin

+We currently provide a ImageJ/Fiji plugin that can be used to run pretrained StarDist models on 2D or 2D+time images.
+Installation and usage instruction can be found at the [plugin page](https://imagej.net/StarDist).

 ## How to cite
 ```